adinamatei/myWorkJS/README.md

 # Object Oriented Programing in JavaScript

-For better understand Object Oriented Programing in JavaScript, I have write some code to experimented with most important concepts.
-Below I have put some examples:
+To better understand Object Oriented Programing in JavaScript, I have experimented with the most important concepts.
+Here are a few examples:

 *Private and Public Properties and Methods

-The private propertie (privateName) and method (privateMethod) are available only inside the Employee() constructor, and the public properties (age) and method (setName() and getName()) are available inside and outside the Employee() constructor.
+The private propertie (privateName) and method (privateMethod) are available only inside the Employee() constructor, and the public properties (age) and methods (setName() and getName()), are available both inside and outside the Employee() constructor.

 ```javascript
 var Employee = function(name, age) {